What is the Difference Between an HRA and HSA?

 - Tax-free distributions.
 If you use your HSA funds for a qualified medical expense, you will not have to pay taxes - ever.

 - Your contributions never expire (even those made by your employer).
-This allows you to use your HSA as a retirement account.
+This allows you to reimburse yourself for a medical expense you incurred years prior.

 - You can invest your contributions.
 Plus, your funds can gain interest tax-free.